-ISO/IEC 9995-4 was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 35, User interfaces.
+ISO/IEC 9995-3 was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 35, User interfaces.

-This third edition cancels and replaces the second edition (ISO/IEC 9995-4:2002), which has been technically revised.
-The main modification is:
+This third edition cancels and replaces the second edition (ISO/IEC 9995-3:2002), which has been technically revised.
+The main modifications consist of the following: